-Once upon a time Chadar Trek was considered to be a very difficult trek meant only for experienced trekkers.
+Once upon a time, Chadar Trek was considered to be a very difficult trek meant only for experienced trekkers.
 There were few organizers and very little information was known about the Chadar conditions.
-Proper gear was not available easily for this trek which happens in the sub zero Leh Ladakh temperature.
+The proper gear was not available easily for this trek which happens in the sub-zero Leh Ladakh temperature.

 First and the most important precaution you need to take is proper acclimatization at high altitude if you have to trek in Ladakh.
 Leh is at a height of 11,480 feet (3500 meters).
-Any place above 8000 feet you are susceptible for AMS i.e Altitude Mountain syndrome specially if you dont have proper fitness.
-The cold Leh ladakh temperature which dips till -20 C at night adds to the deteriorating health of trekkers.
+Any place above 8000 feet you are susceptible to AMS i.e Altitude Mountain syndrome especially if you don’t have proper fitness.
+The cold Leh Ladakh temperature which dips till -20 C at night adds to the deteriorating health of trekkers.

-In fact, i noticed few trekkers who had AMS symptoms didn’t want to undergo a medical check.
+We noticed a few trekkers who had AMS symptoms didn’t want to undergo a medical check.
 They fear if they are diagnosed with AMS and advised rest by the doctor they may miss the trek.

-Most trekkers invest lot of money on this dream trek for their travel, trek packages, gears for extreme cold and other fees.
+Most trekkers invest a lot of money on this dream trek for their travel, trek packages, gears for extreme cold and other fees.
 Hence they don’t want to miss out on the experience even if they have AMS.
 Sometimes they don’t even know they have AMS.
-Unfortunately some organizers also compromise on the acclimatization and medical checkup aspect.
-The situation aggravates when these unfit trekkers are on the chadar but till that time its too late.
+Unfortunately, some organizers also compromise on the acclimatization and medical checkup aspect.
+The situation aggravates when these unfit trekkers are on the chadar but till that time it is too late.